biocarl/til-biocarl/README.md

     }
 );
 ```
+- Apart from emitting events you can also
+    - Pass down a hook which updates parent state
+    - Use tech like `vuex store` which maintains a global state everyone can read and write from

 # 📅 17.11.2022 vuejs: How to create forms?
 - `v-bind`/`:attribute` only binds from vue backend to template (on-way)